FastComments/fastcomments-docs/src/content/guides/dark-mode/items/wp-networker-theme-dark-mode.md

 The code must be inserted into the footer of your site.
 There are quite a few plugins which can do this, so we won't list them here.
 However, here is the code to add:

-[inline-code-attrs-start title = 'Networker Theme Dark Mode Support Script'; type = 'javascript'; inline-code-attrs-end] [inline-code-start]
+[inline-code-attrs-start title = 'Networker Theme Dark Mode Support Script'; type = 'javascript'; isFunctional = false; inline-code-attrs-end]
+[inline-code-start]
 (function () {
     let isDarkMode = false;